w3c/wot-cg/Tutorials/whatiswot/website/docs/json-tutorial/JSON Schema Validation.md

 validate(instance = data, schema = schema)
 ```

-The code outputs that the data is not valid since the property; «temperatureOf» needs to be string.
+The code outputs that the data is not valid since the property «temperatureOf» needs to be a string.
 However, in the given data it is an integer.
 Therefore the output is:

 ```py